Maharakshak: Devi: Development

 In response to a perceived lack of superheroes in Indian films, Zee TV launched its Maharakshak superhero franchise in 2014 with the three-month serial, Maharakshak: Aryan.
-It was followed in 2015 with the second installment, the three month series, Maharakshak: Devi (while the network originally planned for the franchise to consist of three series, only two have been released to date).
+It was followed in 2015 with the second instalment, the three month series, Maharakshak: Devi (while the network originally planned for the franchise to consist of three series, only two have been released to date).
 Maharakshak: Devi was conceived of as a vehicle to highlight female empowerment.
 Umang Jain was cast in the dual roles of Gauri/Devi, partly due to her background as a dancer and a brown belt in the martial arts.
 Jain states that she was drawn to the role because it was a challenging one.